 The Criminal Injuries Compensation Authority (CICA) is the executive agency of the Ministry of Justice which administers the Criminal Injuries Compensation Scheme in England, Scotland and Wales.
 Its pages on the GOV.UK portal site contain the current, 2012 scheme, application forms, and annual reports 1997 onwards.
 To access the scheme, select “What we do”.

 The First-tier Tribunal (Criminal Injuries Compensation) hears appeals against awards made by the Criminal Injuries Compensation Authority under the Criminal Injuries Compensation Scheme.
 Formerly known as the Criminal Injuries Compensation Appeals Panel (CICAP), it has since 3 November 2008 formed part of the First-tier Tribunal’s Social Entitlement Chamber.
-This section of the GOV.UK site includes the current Criminal Injuries Compensation Scheme, with guidance documents; practice statements and protocols; and a link to decisions 1982 onwards on the Courts and Tribunals Judiciary web site.
+This section of the GOV.UK site includes the current Criminal Injuries Compensation Scheme, with guidance documents; practice statements and protocols.
+There is a link to a database on the Courts and Tribunals Judiciary web site, which comprises appeals concerning criminal injuries compensation decided in the courts from 1982 onwards.

 Hardwicke is a set of barristers’ chambers in Lincoln’s Inn specialising in civil litigation.
 The site content includes case reports, articles and newsletters on a wide range of topics including commercial law, employment, housing, property, personal injury, clinical negligence and medical malpractice.
 These may be accessed from the “Insights” tab at the head of the home page.